So you’re visiting Fargo in winter and you’ve never been here before. Your friends probably think you’re crazy. We think you’re great.

 Twenty Below Coffee Co.

-The short walk from Rosey’s to Twenty Below should help your food settle, and get you ready for a caffeinated afternoon pick-me-up.
-Twenty Below Coffee Co. is the only coffee shop in town that roasts its own beans in-house, so you can try a truly Fargoan cup of Joe.
+The short walk from Teddy’s to Twenty Below should help your food settle, and get you ready for a caffeinated afternoon pick-me-up.
+Twenty Below Coffee Co. roasts its own beans in-house, so you can try a truly Fargoan cup of Joe.

 Sit inside and chat or play one of their many board games, or take your coffee to go and use it as a hand warmer as you walk to your next stop.